RTEMS/rtems-docs/eng/glossary.rst

         and data generated as side-effects by the toolchain (compiler, assembler, linker) such as jump tables, linker trampolines, exception frame information, etc.

-    software item
-        This term has the same meaning as :term:`software product`.

     software product
         The *software product* is the :term:`RTEMS` real-time operating system.